zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 **Problem 2: Optimization Opportunities**.
 Optimizations that reason about domain semantics (like "this matrix multiply followed by ReLU can be fused" or "these two attention blocks can share Q/K/V projections") require recognizing patterns in the IR.
 With explicit loops, the pattern matching code must reconstruct the intent from implementation details—a difficult, fragile process.
 If operations retain high-level types like `nn.attention`, the optimizer sees intent directly and can apply domain-specific transformations confidently.
 The pattern "matmul → relu" is easy to detect when spelled `nn.matmul %x, %W` followed by `nn.relu %result`.
 It's much harder when spelled as thirty operations involving allocation, loops, comparisons, and stores.

 **Problem 3: Flexibility in Lowering**.
 Different backends or optimization levels may want different lowerings of the same high-level operation.
 Matrix multiplication might lower to `linalg.matmul` for CPU, to `gpu.matmul` for GPUs, or to vendor-specific intrinsics on specialized accelerators.
 If your graph builder directly emits Linalg, you've committed to one lowering strategy.
 With a high-level `nn.matmul`, the lowering is a separate pass that chooses the appropriate implementation based on target, optimization flags, or tensor shapes.
-This flexibility is critical for portable ML compilers targeting diverse hardware.
+This flexibility is critical for portable AI compilers targeting diverse hardware.

 **Problem 4: Multiple Compilation Paths**.
 Production ML systems often need different code generation strategies for different phases of model execution.
 Training might use one set of passes emphasizing numerical precision and gradient computation, while inference emphasizes latency and throughput.
 Serving systems might apply aggressive optimizations that would be unsafe during training.
 If high-level operations encode these intents explicitly (`nn.matmul` vs. `training.matmul_backward`), the compiler can route them to appropriate lowering strategies.
 Without custom dialects, you're forced to handle these differences outside MLIR, losing the benefits of a unified IR.